Master of None - The fear of being of not having a specialism

 Don't get me wrong, we need specialists and I look in awe at their skills when I work with one - but when a client comes to you with a problem and even an idea of a solution, don't allow yourself to get tied to one output too quickly.
 They may believe that they want an app, when really when you break it down that's not what their user needs at all - they perhaps need a physical printed booklet or social campaign.

 If you're just starting out, or even if you’re far down the path and still get panic attacks about how you're going to label yourself, please don't.
-If you're creative and you love solving problems, then good - that's you're story.
+If you're creative and you love solving problems, then good - that's your story.